VShopApp/mobile/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Screenshots/Video**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots/video to help explain your problem.

 **Smartphone (please complete the following information):**
  - Device: [e.g. iPhone6]
  - OS: [e.g. iOS8.1]
+ - App Version (bottom right in settings): [e.g. 2.0.1]

 **Additional context**
 Add any other context about the problem here.